Surfing Boardbags

 Penelokan is a small village on the rim of the caldera with great views of the volcano and lake.
 Here you can eat at some restaurants that serve decent (just OK), but expensive, buffets with a view.
 There's also a bunch of vendors selling fresh fruit and veggies as well as souvenirs.
 VERY PUSHY!!

-Coffee farms
+Coffee Farms

 See if your driver will take you to a coffee farm.
 At these small local farms, many grow coffee, cocoa, and various spices.
 Most likely, your driver will get a kickback for bringing you to a particular farm.
 The one I went to had the nicest people I’ve ever met.
-They sat us down and served us sample cups of coffee, ginger drink, hot chocolate among other things.
+They sat us down and served us sample cups of coffee, ginger drink, and hot chocolate, among other things.
 It was wonderful to sit and speak with such happy forest people.

 They also had Kopi Lewak (cat poop coffee made famous in the movie The Bucket List.)
 We bought some for the novelty.
 The cost was only a tiny fraction of how much it costs in the US.
 It’s the most expensive coffee in the world, because of the process.

 The cat-like creature eats the beans, digests them, poops them out, then they wash and roast the beans.
 Apparently the digestive enzymes break down the beans and make them less bitter.
-We tried it, and it was the best coffee we’ve ever had.
+We tried it, and it was honestly the best coffee we’ve ever had.

-Legong dance & Ramayana Show
+Legong Dance & Ramayana Show

 If you have a chance, check out this show.
 It runs a little long, but it’s worth it.
 The show is like no other on the island.
 Great dancing, unique music, and fantastic costumes will entertain you in the open air of the Ubud Palace.